 Dr. Piper Selmon

 Dr. Selmon graduated from Ross University School of Veterinary Medicine in 2015 after completing her clinical year of vet school at Colorado State University.
-She moved to Seattle Washington soon after to start working in small animal general practice.
-She enjoys general practice because it allows her to help animals in the many different fields of interest, ranging from surgery to managing chronic endocrine disease, to dentistry.
-As an advocate for the pet, Dr. Selmon truly believes communication is key to forming a trusting relationship with clients so that the pet receives the best quality care.
-She’s excited to join the Mercer Street Animal Hospital family in 2019.Read more
+She moved to Seattle soon after to start working in small animal general practice.
+She enjoys general practice because it allows her to help animals in her many different areas of interest, which include surgery, managing chronic endocrine disease, and dentistry.
+As an advocate for the pet, Dr. Selmon truly believes communication is key to forming a trusting relationship with families so that their pet receives the best quality care.